 All you need is your phone and the internet.
 Websites can even save your last browsing and shopping activity.
 They store data to create recommendations for you.

-This raises the question: How can professionals differentiate themselves?
-The marketplace is flooded with companies offering the same products, and it is nearly impossible to tell any of them apart.
+This raises the question: How can professionals differentiate themselves in their area of expertise?
+The marketplace is flooded with companies offering the same products.
+It is nearly impossible to tell any of them apart.

+It is time to make the human part of the customer experience our top priority.
 Our technologies are racing ahead, but our skills and organizations are lagging behind.